Gary Ewing: Dallas

 Gary Ewing was born in early January 1944 to oil baron Jock Ewing and his wife Miss Ellie Ewing of Dallas, Texas.
 Gary was their second son having been conceived just before Jock went off to Europe to fight in World War II.
 As Jock was not with Miss Ellie during her pregnancy with Gary, she tended to view him as more hers than Jock's and Gary became her favorite son, while the relationship between Jock and Gary was always distant.
 Gary was often considered the black sheep of the family, as he was mostly influenced by his mother and embraced the Southworth tradition of ranching on Southfork and had no interest in Ewing Oil.
 Gary also tended to run away from the expectations placed on him as Jock Ewing's son, secretly married a woman from "the wrong side of the tracks" just 3 days after meeting her, before bringing his pregnant wife home to meet his family.
 He became a teenage father, and an alcoholic due to the pressures that were put on him.
 Jock and older brother J.R. viewed Gary as weak and lacking the Ewing character but Gary was very friendly with his younger brother, Bobby.

 Gary married Valene Ewing (Joan Van Ark) in January 1961, when Gary was 17 and Valene was 15.
 Valene was soon pregnant, and many months into the pregnancy, Valene pestered Gary to take her to visit his family at the Southfork Ranch.
 They settled at Southfork, much to J.R.'s annoyance.
 Unlike J.R., Jock liked Valene, but demanded that Gary face up to all his responsibilities as a husband and father.
 To help the newlyweds out, Miss Ellie gave Gary a job as ranch foreman.
 Gary and Valene's daughter, Lucy, was born in the fall of 1961.
 However, J.R. kept harassing the young couple, and Gary and Valene were soon fighting.
 Under the pressure, Gary took to heavy drinking, became violent, and eventually walked out on his family.
 With Gary gone, J.R. then forced Valene out of Southfork.
 Valene fled to Virginia with baby Lucy, and later to her home state of Tennessee, hoping to have her mother, Lilimae Clements, care for her child, but was refused.
 Valene and Lucy were tracked down by heavies hired by J.R., who ripped Lucy out of Valene's hands and took Lucy back to Southfork, to be raised by her paternal grandparents.
-When Valene later tried legal action to get Lucy back, J.R. warned Valene that he'd kill her if she returned to the state of Texas.
+When Valene later tried legal action to get Lucy back, J.R. warned Valene that he would kill her if she returned to the state of Texas.